 Call for Articles

 The Real Property Law Section is also working to produce an issue of the California Real Property Journal focused on diversity.
-This issue of the journal is due to go to print in the winter of 2021; article ideas/suggestions are due 09/30/2020.
+This issue of the journal is due to go to print in the winter of 2021.
 Click here to submit an article.